NeverHackMee/censys_ip_list/README.md

 # censys_ip_list

 List of censys IPs collected.
+Use them if you want to block the censys scanners. :)